-To further delineate traditional group work from collaborative learning, Those who participate in collaborative learning experiences discover that it:
+To further delineate traditional group work from collaborative learning, those who participate in collaborative learning experiences discover that this type of learning:

-• promotes competition between groups, and foments questioning assumptions as well as authority; and
+-Promotes competition between groups, and foments questioning assumptions as well as authority;

-However, group-based work looks different from course to course.
-We propose collaboration as a goal which requires individuals to organize themselves to create a match between group members' skills and the task at hand.
+Group-based work looks different from course to course.
+We propose collaboration as a goal which requires individuals to organize themselves to create a match between group members' skills and the tasks at hand.

-Tinto (2008) addressed the engagement advantages of learning communities, describing three primary benefits which would seem to apply to other high-impact programs as well.
+Tinto (2008) addressed the engagement advantages of learning communities and described three primary benefits which apply to other high-impact programs.
 These advantages include shared knowledge, shared knowing, and shared responsibility.
 "Shared knowledge" refers to the ways that learning intersects across the curriculum.
-This practice allows for this knowledge to be augmented by having students engage one another: "By asking students to construct knowledge together,…[educators] involve students both socially and intellectually in ways that promote cognitive development as well as an appreciation for the many ways in which one's own knowing is enhanced when other voices are part of that learning experience."
+This practice allows for this knowledge to be augmented by having students engage one another: "By asking students to construct knowledge together…[educators] involve students both socially and intellectually in ways that promote cognitive development as well as an appreciation for the many ways in which one's own knowing is enhanced when other voices are part of that learning experience."
 (Tinto, 2008,p.2).
 The concept of "shared knowing" refers to a particular cohort of students gaining this knowledge together as a common intellectual experience.
 It is perhaps the aspect of "shared responsibility" that has the greatest impact on the persistence and success of at-risk students.
 When student "participate in collaborative groups which require students to be mutually dependent on one another… the learning of the group does not advance without each member doing her or his part" (Tinto, 2008, p.4).

-• can promote the development of self-learning skills so that students can deal with new information rather than only relying on authorities to 'cover' content.
+-Can promote the development of self-learning skills so that students can process new information rather than only relying on authorities to 'cover' content.